Capital Region (Iceland)

 The Capital Region (Höfuðborgarsvæðið (Note: lit. 'capital area'; /is/)) is a region in southwestern Iceland.
 It is one of the two classified Nomenclature of Territorial Units for Statistics (NUTS-2) statistical regions of Iceland.
 The region encompasses an area of 1046 km2, and consists of the national capital Reykjavík and six municipalities around it.
-Though it is much smaller than the other regions of Iceland, the region hosts about two-thirds of the population of the country.
+Though it is much smaller than most of the other regions of Iceland, the region hosts about two-thirds of the population of the country.

 Classification

 The country of Iceland is organized into eight regions for statistical and administrative purposes.
 The Nomenclature of Territorial Units for Statistics (NUTS) organizes the country into two broader level sub-divisions.
 These are classified as a NUTS-2 statistical regions of Iceland, and incorporate one or more regions within it.
 The regions form the NUTS-3 territorial units under them.

 Geography

 The Capital Region of Iceland incorporates the regions around the nation's capital Reykjavík, encompassing an area of 1046 km2.
 The region is located in the south-western corner of the island, which is situated at the confluence of the North Atlantic and Arctic oceans.
 Apart from its western coast, the region is bordered by Southern Peninsula to the south, Western Region to the north, and Southern Region to the east.